Cost of Long-Term Care in California in 2025

 Under this program in California, your assets can be subject to recovery, including your home, other real estate, bank accounts, motor vehicles, cash, and various other financial assets and even household goods.

-There is also a lookback period of up to 30 months in California, so that income or asset reductions and restructuring during this period may still be subject to the asset recovery standards.
-This is different than the typical 60-day look-back period of other states.
+There is also a look-back period of up to 30 months in California, so income or asset reductions and restructuring during this period may still be subject to the asset recovery standards.
+This is different from the typical 60-day look-back period of other states.

-However, if one gifts more than this daily limit, one will be penalized with a penalty period of Medicaid ineligibility.
+However, if one gives more than this daily limit, one will be penalized with a penalty period of Medicaid ineligibility.

 Other California Taxes, Incentives, Programs & Financial Vehicles